 Central to this religious identity is the figure of Kabunyan, traditionally recognised as the supreme deity and protector of the natural world.
 The introduction of Christianity did not displace Kabunyan but rather reinterpreted him as equivalent to God the Father, embodying both indigenous cosmology and Christian theology (Acero, 2020; Barbosa, 2022).
 As one elder explained:

 "Nabayagen a mangmangegmi dayta (Kabunian) idi ubbingkami kadagiti lallakay… ngem itatta, maawatak ti Kabunian, gayam nga aw-awaganda ket Dios daydiay."
 (We have long heard about Kabunyan from the elders.
 In rituals and offerings, prayers were directed to him.
-When I was a child, I did not understand who Kabunyan was, but now I realise he is what we call God.) – Respondent 4
+When I was a child, I did not understand who Kabunyan was, but now I realise he is what we call God.) – Respondent 4.

 This reinterpretation underscores the adaptability of the Kankanaeys, who preserve their spiritual connection to the land while aligning with Christian teachings.
 The community’s rituals, including food offerings and prayer ceremonies, illustrate how Kabunyan remains embedded in both religious and agricultural practices.